gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-02-19-authentication.markdown

 ?>
 {% endhighlight %}

-What this is saying is "configure sessions to use PHP sessions with a name based on the LITHIUM_APP_PATH - so, if you have multiple Lithium instances on a single node, they won't conflict.
+What this is saying is "configure sessions to use PHP sessions with a name based on the LITHIUM_APP_PATH - so, if you have multiple Li3 instances on a single node, they won't conflict.
 Then, we're configuring Auth saying "we have a model called **Administrators** that we're going to log in with using the model's fields **username** and **password**.
 All good?

 Right, but this isn't enough codes - we're talking about a model that doesn't even exist yet!
 Have we lost our minds?